Never Wake Up Groggy or Tired Again! Scientists Find This is the Best Time to Fall Asleep

 What is surprising, both of the groups had nearly the same amount of sleep.

-The Late bed – Late rise adolescents, compared to the Early bed – Early rise group:
+The Late bed – Late bed-rise adolescents, compared to the Early bed early rise group:

 Try this Protocol Tonight

-If you go to bed at midnight and wake up at 10 AM, you will feel more stiff, dull, groggy, and achy.
+If you go to bed at midnight and wake up at 10 AM, you will feel more stiff, dull, dizzy, and achy.

 But, if you go to bed at 8 PM and wake up at 6 AM, you will notice a dramatic difference.
 You will be more energetic, limber, clear, and refreshed.